-Ron McCray is a private investor and corporate director.
-Ron has served on the board of directors of Meta Financial Group, Inc. since February 2021.
-Ron is also an advisor to RLJ Equity Partners and a director of the Federal Retirement Thrift Investment Board.
+Ronald McCray is a retired chairman and chief executive officer, and works as a private investor and corporate director.
+Ronald has served on the board of directors of Pathward Financial, Inc. since February 2021 and PowerSchool Holdings, Inc. since May 2021.
+Ronald is also an advisor to RLJ Equity Partners.
 He previously served as chairman of the board of Career Education Corporation, a for-profit education services company, from July 2015 to October 2015 and served as its interim president and chief executive officer from February 2015 to April 2015.
-Ron served as vice president and chief administrative officer of Nike, Inc. from August 2007 until May 2009.
+Ronald served as vice president and chief administrative officer of Nike, Inc. from August 2007 until May 2009.
 He served as senior vice president - law and government affairs of Kimberly-Clark Corporation from August 2003 until August 2007, and as its chief compliance officer from November 2004 until August 2007.
-Ron joined Kimberly-Clark in 1987 and held other senior positions prior to 2003 and also served as a member of the management executive committee.
-Before joining Kimberly-Clark, Ron was an attorney at the law firms of Weil, Gotshal & Manges in New York and Jones Day in Dallas.
-Ron is a former director of TESSCO Technologies, Inc., Knight-Ridder, Inc., Kimberly-Clark de Mexico, S.A. de C.V. and EveryWare Global, Inc. Additionally, Ron is a member of the governing boards of Cornell University, Charleston Jazz, and Newport Festivals Foundation.
+Ronald joined Kimberly-Clark in 1987 and held other senior positions prior to 2003 and also served as a member of the management executive committee.
+Before joining Kimberly-Clark, Ronald was an attorney at the law firms of Weil, Gotshal & Manges in New York and Jones Day in Dallas.
+Ronald is a former director of TESSCO Technologies, Inc., Knight-Ridder, Inc., Kimberly-Clark de Mexico, S.A. de C.V., EveryWare Global, Inc. and the Federal Retirement Thrift Investment Board.
+Additionally, Ronald is a member of the governing boards of Charleston Jazz, Newport Festivals Foundation and trustee emeritus and former vice chairman of the Cornell University board of trustees.

-Ron has significant experience and knowledge in the leadership of large organizations, accounting, finance, corporate governance, risk management, operations and marketing, as well as public company board experience.
+Ronald has significant experience and knowledge in the leadership of large organizations, accounting, finance, corporate governance, risk management, operations and marketing, as well as public company board experience.
 These skills, together with his legal training and experience, serve to strengthen the Board's collective qualifications, skills and experience.